NYC FOOD & BEVERAGE INDUSTRY PARTNERSHIP

 First Course NYC is the City’s industry-informed collaborative model for training qualified New Yorkers to become entry-level restaurant cooks - directly connecting them with good jobs and careers - designed to meet ongoing industry demand for culinary talent and delivered in partnership with respected NYC restaurants.

-The program makes professional culinary job training accessible to disadvantaged New Yorkers, unable to afford the high cost of culinary training, who are committed to jump-starting their career as a restaurant cook.
+The program makes professional culinary job training accessible to disadvantaged New Yorkers, unable to afford the high cost of culinary training or facing other barriers to success, who are committed to jump-starting their career as a restaurant cook.

-Our restaurant partners commit to cultivating potential by following agreed-upon Best Practices in employee onboarding and training to drive retention and build a bench of new talent.
+Our restaurant partners commit to cultivating potential by focusing on Best Practices in employee onboarding and training to drive retention and build a bench of new talent.

 Newsletter-section-image_new.jpg